HonestyAttah/hello-world/README.md

-# hello-world
-First time in GitHub Repositories
-I am youg and growing software developers with the passion of being a topnotch solutions developer with simplicity
+I am young and fast-growing software developer with the passion of becoming a topnotch solutions developer with simplicity.